kunzeleric/kunzeleric/README.md

 ## Hey there!
 I'm Eric Kunzel, a Newbie Developer :)
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 - 🔭 In a career transition!
-I'm dedicated to a full study journey in order to speed up the proccess.
+I'm dedicated to a full study journey in order to speed up the process.
 - 🌱 Studying JavaScript, ReactJS, NodeJS and MongoDB currently :)
 - 👯 I'm passionate about technologies and I'm always eager to learn something new.
 - 🤔 Looking for an opportunity to start my career as a developer as soon as possible.